maksr13/cypress-page-object-circleci/README.md

     - Parameter type - string
     - Name           - CIRCLE_TOKEN
     - Value          - your personal CircleCi API token (Please, see 'Setup' part)
-8. Click 'Trigger Pipeline' button and refresh the page (new pipeline will be displayed) and if few jobs will be failed, then they will be rerun automatically
+8. Click 'Trigger Pipeline' button and refresh the page (new pipeline will be displayed) and if few jobs will be failed, then they will be rerun automatically.

 - You can also run this script locally.
 There are 2 options:
-1. Automatically rerun failed jobs for the latest pipeline in project (please change config file staging.config.js to another env if it's needed) from command line, run this command
+1. Automatically rerun failed jobs for the latest pipeline in project (please change config file staging.config.js to another env if it's needed) from command line, run this command.

 ./node_modules/.bin/cypress run --spec cypress/e2e/rerun_workflow_auto/rerun_workflow_auto.cy.js --config-file cypress/config/staging.config.js

 2. Automatically rerun failed jobs for the passed Workflow Id.
-From command line, run following command (change WORKFLOW_ID  to Workflow Id of pipeline that you want to automatically Rerun From Failed  +  change config file staging.config.js to another env if it's needed)
+From command line, run following command (change WORKFLOW_ID  to Workflow Id of pipeline that you want to automatically Rerun From Failed  +  change config file staging.config.js to another env if it's needed).

 ./node_modules/.bin/cypress run --spec cypress/e2e/rerun_workflow_auto/rerun_workflow_auto.cy.js --env circle-workflow-id=WORKFLOW_ID --config-file cypress/config/staging.config.js